ntessore/corfu/docs/theory.rst

-Limber :cite:`1953ApJ___117__134L,1954ApJ___119__655L` introduced an approximation for the integral :eq:`w-limber-variables` using the assumption
-\emph{i)} that the filters and correlation function change slowly and can be approximated by their midpoint values,
+Limber :cite:`1953ApJ___117__134L,1954ApJ___119__655L` introduced an approximation for the integral :eq:`w-limber-variables` using the assumption *i)* that the filters and correlation function change slowly and can be approximated by their midpoint values,

 .. math::